Yvette Larsson interview

 9. Some people say Romania is ”different”.
 Why is that?

 Different, meaning what?
-I can assume what is meant, but I can’t answer what other people say.
+I can assume what it means, but I can’t answer what other people say.

 For me, Romania is special and incomparable to any other place I know.
 I feel like an explorer when I am there.
 It feels like a hidden gem, a Pandora's box.
 A place where few people travel to and therefore very special.